A Generic Bundle Forwarding Interface: Generic Interface Concept

-The two complementary mechanisms provide for a flexible interaction between BPA and BDM and the implementation of basically arbitrary forwarding techniques.
-Figures \ref{fig:seq-inject} and \ref{fig:seq-forward} depict how two possible example cases would be handled.
+The two complementary mechanisms provide for a flexible interaction between BPA Core and BDM and the implementation of basically arbitrary forwarding techniques.
+Figures \ref{fig:seq-inject} and \ref{fig:seq-forward} depict how two example cases would be handled.